Don't Get Stuck Studying Your Idea

 Act: Based on what we learned, can we move the idea forward another day or should we kill it?

-- If you spend too much time studying a certain ‘Death Threat’ to your idea, your idea can become irrelevant because the market has changed or another group was able to launch the same idea quicker than you.
+Additionally, there are also risks associated with moving too slowly.
+If you spend too much time studying a certain ‘Death Threat’ to your idea, your idea can become irrelevant because the market has changed or another group was able to launch the same idea faster than you.

 Your mind might naturally go somewhere like this: “We should develop the technology and test it with 500 people in the specific generation segment and see if we can get 80% adoption.
 That way we can reduce our risk before we roll it out to the world” – This sounds good in theory, but it will take a very long time and you might find out that your new idea is a no-go after spending time, energy, money and resources to build it.
 This type of testing would absolutely be applicable in the later stages of development when you are looking for feedback on the functional product.
 At the beginning you should be focused on cheap and rapid learning.